• Skip to primary navigation

 Use a vanilla wafer crust for no-bake lemon cheesecake with lemon pudding.

 • Vanilla wafer crust is excellent with fruit, white chocolate, or nut cheesecakes.
+Try them with no-bake lemon cheesecake with lemon pudding.

 Check out the best pie crusts for berry pie.
 The most popular crusts explained.